 My recommendation of wonders?
 Always keep your hands in your pockets when traveling in crowded areas and don’t lower your guard under any circumstances.
 That friendly stranger might as well be a scam artist so trust your gut and take it from there.

 How to avoid being robbed during your travels #03: Don’t use the hostel lockers for valuables

-If you’re a fan of Sherlock Holmes, then you probably remember the case of a stolen painting where the detective spent days searching for it in secret places without realising that the thief hid the painting in the least protected place possible: his own living room behind a replica of the same painting.
+If you’re a fan of Sherlock Holmes, then you probably remember the case of a stolen painting where the detective spent days searching for it in secret places without realizing that the thief hid the painting in the least protected place possible: his own living room behind a replica of the same painting.

-Hostel lockers are the first place that thieves will target when searching for valuables since it’s common sense that travellers will store their valuables there.
+Hostel lockers are the first place that thieves will target when searching for valuables since it’s common sense that travelers will store their valuables there.
 After all, you’re basically telling the entire world that there’s something important in the locker and that’s just not smart at all.

 My recommendation of wonders?
 Hide your valuables in plain sight (inside your carry-on luggage or backpack) since it’s the last place thieves would check.
 I mean, what type of thief doesn’t go directly for the lockers?